Brown Butter Easter Cookies

 - More of the Best Cookie Recipes

-If you’re new to brown butter and want to try it in some more recipes, I recommend these Brown Butter Chocolate Chip Cookies, Roasted Asparagus with Balsamic Brown Butter, easy Brown Butter Chocolate Chunk Bars or Brown Butter Crepes.
+If you’re new to brown butter and want to try it in more recipes, I recommend these Brown Butter Chocolate Chip Cookies, Roasted Asparagus with Balsamic Brown Butter, easy Brown Butter Chocolate Chunk Bars, or Brown Butter Crepes.